MitreaRazvan/SundayHouse/readme.md

 # SundayHouse
 SundayHouse is a E-Commerce project in progress.
+First focus was on add to cart items
 - [x] the Shopping Cart
 - [x] add item in Cart
 - [x] add amount on items